-- 1.3.5.4.
+1.3.5.4.
 The producer or committee of each individual rodeo shall determine if they will accept permits.
 Rodeos with purses under \$3,000 must accept permits.
-Every permit holder shall be subject to all WPRA rules including disciplinary while competing with that permit. - 1.3.5.4.1.
-If any permits are accepted at a rodeo, WPRA permits may also be accepted. - 1.3.5.4.2.
-If committee chooses, WPRA permits may be accepted even though other permits are not. - 1.3.5.5.
+Every permit holder shall be subject to all WPRA rules including disciplinary while competing with that permit.

+1.3.5.4.1.
+If any permits are accepted at a rodeo, WPRA permits may also be accepted.

+1.3.5.4.2.
+If committee chooses, WPRA permits may be accepted even though other permits are not.

+1.3.5.5.
 National Permit Members MAY NOT compete in PRCA rodeos that have a non-WPRA approved barrel race.

 1.3.6.
-WPRA Roping Membership
+WPRA Roping Memberships

-- 1.3.6.1.
-The annual WPRA Roping dues are set by the Board of Directors and shall be paid by each member. - 1.3.6.1.1.
-The annual WPRA Roping membership dues include premiums for insurance covering each member, plus the official publication. - 1.3.6.1.2 Reserved - 1.3.6.2.
-The WPRA Roping dues paying year shall be from January 1 to December 31. - 1.3.6.2.1.
+1.3.6.1.
+The annual WPRA Roping Division Card and Pro Rodeo Breakaway Card dues are set by the Board of Directors and shall be paid by each member.

+1.3.6.1.1.
+The annual WPRA Roping membership dues include premiums for insurance covering each member, plus the official publication.

+1.3.6.1.2 Reserved

+1.3.6.2.
+The WPRA Roping dues paying year shall be from January 1 to December 31.

+1.3.6.2.1.
 Points won after determination of the circuit and national year, but prior to the purchase of the next year's membership, will not count for the succeeding year unless the member timely (by December 31) purchases membership for the succeeding year.
 If a member allows her membership to expire, all points previously won will be forfeited unless member purchases membership for the succeeding year (by December 31).

 1.3.6.3.
-Roping Card Members under the age of 18 are eligible to compete in the WPRA roping division.
-Points will be kept with National Roping Standings and Roping Circuit Standings.
-The first year of purchase of a roping card will be the Roping Rookie Year for members under 18.
+Roping Division Card members of all ages are eligible to compete in the WPRA Divisional Circuit Roping Events.
+Points will be kept with the National Divisional Circuit Standings and Divisional Roping Geographical Circuit Standings.
+The first year of purchase of Roping Division Card or a permit, will be the Divisional Circuit Roping Rookie Year for these members.